DIY Powerwall Vs Buying A Prebuilt PowerwallPosted on: Tue Jun 27 2023

 Buying a pre-built Powerwall means that all of these things are taken care of for you, but if you build a DIY Powerwall, then it's your responsibility to make sure these things get taken care of.

 When designing your own battery, its voltage is up to you.
-Lithium cobalt cells are only 4.2 volts when fully charged and have a nominal voltage of 3.7 volts.
+Lithium-Ion NMC cells are only 4.2 volts when fully charged and have a nominal voltage of 3.7 volts.
 LiFePO4 cells are 3.65 volts when fully charged and their nominal voltage is 3.25V.
-This means that to make most things work with lithium-ion batteries, you will have to put multiple cells in series.
+This means that to make most things work with lithium-ion batteries, you will have to put multiple lithium cells in series.
 Putting cells in series increases the overall voltage.

 It's important to find a series number that best fits your application.
 For example, if you are wanting to power a 12V inverter with LiFePO4 cells, then you would use a 4S configuration.
-In another example, if you were wanting to power a 24V inverter with Lithium cobalt cells, then you would use a 7S configuration.
+In another example, if you were wanting to power a 24V inverter with Lithium-Ion NMC, then you would use a 7S configuration.
+If you are trying to do 12v Lithium-Ion NMC cells it is a little more complicated than simply doing 3s.

 Charging is obviously an extremely important aspect of building a DIY Powerwall.
 After all, if you have no way to charge your battery then you can only use it once.
 With a Tesla Powerwall, all of this is taken care of for you.
 If you are building your own Powerwall you will need to come up with a charging solution.
 The good news is that there are many lithium-ion charging solutions available.

 There are charge controllers available on Amazon and they all have the same general operation.
 These devices range from low-quality and cheap all the way up to feature-packed, high-quality, premium devices.
+You can also build a bench power supply and charger which will give you the most amount of flexibility.
 Generally, you have to pay more to be able to support more currents and to have a more solidly built and good-looking device.

 Generally speaking, DIY Powerwalls are larger and more industrial looking compared to an official Powerwall purchased from Tesla.
 This naturally makes the owner want to place the Powerwall somewhere out of sight such as a garage, attic, or basement.
 While this may work fine in some cases, it's important to keep in mind that the ambient temperature will play a key role in your DIY Powerwall's lifespan and performance.